 Blueair Classic 680i – Top pick for premium performance

-I pick the Blueair Classic 680i as the very best air purifier with air quality sensor when it comes to premium cleaning abilities.
+I pick the Blueair Classic 680i as the very best air purifier with an air quality sensor when it comes to premium cleaning abilities.
 This is a top-tier air purifier that is not for someone who is very price sensitive.
-It is the most expensive purifier on this list, but is worth pretty much every penny.
-With dimensions of 29.8 x 24 x 16 inches and a weight of 43 lb, this device is rather large – which is kind of expected, since it brings so many features and so much power on the table.
+It is the most expensive purifier on this list but is worth pretty much every penny.
+With dimensions of 29.8 x 24 x 16 inches and a weight of 43 lb, this device is rather large – which is kind of expected, since it brings so many features and so much power to the table.

 In terms of the air filtration system, it is simply the best of the best currently on the market.
 It even outperforms the RabbiAir Minusa2, which I already praised for a ridiculously good air cleaning system.
 The Classic 680i comes with three very special particle filters which are a combination of electrostatic and mechanical filtration, called HEPASilent.
-It is so powerful that is removes 99.99% of all air pollutants as small as 0.1 microns (in comparison to max 0.3 microns that regular HEPA filters can remove).
-You also have a possibility to add a SmokeStop air filter that is used to further increase the effectiveness of odor removal up to 4x.
+It is so powerful that it removes 99.99% of all air pollutants as small as 0.1 microns (in comparison to the max 0.3 microns that regular HEPA filters can remove).
+You also have a possibility to add a SmokeStop air filter that is used to further increase the effectiveness of odor removal by up to 4x.
 The most complete air cleaning system you can get today.

 Blueair Classic 680i is AHAM certified which is what you want when looking at commercial purifiers for very large spaces.
 It has a verified CADR rating of 400/450/450 cfm (dust/smoke/pollen) and can be effectively used for large spaces of up to 775 square feet.
 It also comes with 5 air changes per hour (ACH) which is just great for such a large room coverage.
 5 ACH makes it even that much more appealing to any asthma and allergy sufferers.
 You can safely use this air purifier for very large rooms or spaces.